reruo321/Kotlin_Practice/Unit-04-Null-Safety/README.md

 # Null Safety
 One of the key features Kotlin has is **null safety**.
 To remove the threat of null references, Kotlin's type system focuses on it.

+## Safe calls
+If you are familiar with other languages, you might try to avoid null using "condition ? then : else".

+(Wait!
+You should use if expression since there's no ternary conditional operator in Kotlin.)

+    val str: String? = "Hello"
+    val len = if (str != null) str.length else -1
+    println(len)

+The check seems okay to the immutable variable, *val*.
+However, it may bring disaster if the checking variable can be modified between the check and its usage.

+Let's see another option, which uses the safe call operator, **?.**

+    val str: String? = "Hello"
+    println(str?.length)

+If *str* is not null, it prints its length, otherwise null.
+This can be used in chain.

+    println(nation?.city?.person?.name)

 ## !!
 Operator
 **!!** is the not-null assertion operator, which converts any value to a non-null type and throws an exception if the value is null.
 It allows us to be 100% sure that the value is not null.